kougianos/rest-api-aggregator/README.md

 As far as data transfer objects are concerned, a GenericMap (which extends LinkedHashMap<String, Object>) has been chosen for simplicity reasons, to map both the responses from the External API to our service, and to create the aggregated response to the end user.
 The reason behind this is that there isn't any transformation logic in the layers of the application:
 The aggregated response is basically a merge of all the responses from the External API, with key=apiName and value=response from External API.

+##### Technologies used:
+- Spring reactive / webflux has been used to have a complete asynhcronous reactive chain throughout the complete flow of the service.
+- Lombok is used for improved readability.
+- MockWebServer, WebTestClient and Mockito used in automated testing.